Ki Tisa: Apotheosis of Moses?

 Dismissed as foolish the Rock who rescued him.
 (Deuteronomy/Devarim 32:13-15)

 The ingrates in this poem are anything but upright.
-The 16th-century rabbi Obadiah Sforno explained that the Israelites kicked like an animal that kicks the person feeding it.
+16th-century rabbi Obadiah Sforno explained that the Israelites kicked like an animal that kicks the person feeding it.
 Their love of material pleasures, indicated by the rich foods, made them too “thick” to understand subtle truths.

-The 19th-century rabbi Samson Raphael Hirsch added that God made the Israelites prosperous in order to show the world that it is possible to enjoy material pleasures and still lead a spiritual and moral life.
+19th-century rabbi Samson Raphael Hirsch added that God made the Israelites prosperous in order to show the world that it is possible to enjoy material pleasures and still lead a spiritual and moral life.
 When you are well-fed, Hirsch wrote, the correct behavior is to be more active and accomplish more.
 But the people who were supposed to be the Upright-Ones got lazy and fat instead.

 In the last Torah portion of Deuteronomy, Vezot Habrakhah (“This is the blessing”), Moses calls the Israelites Yeshurun two more times, just before and just after his poetic prophecies for individual tribes.
 Here Moses uses the name Yeshurun without irony.